Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 yet no standards for this that are unencumbered by patents.

-The following table presents a high level comparison of various techniques employed or under development today and classifies them according to categorization of technique and other properties. (#ip-address-techniques) provides a more detailed survey of these techniques and definitions for the categories and properties listed below.
+The following table presents a high level comparison of various techniques employed or under development in 2019 and classifies them according to categorization of technique and other properties. (#ip-address-techniques) provides a more detailed survey of these techniques and definitions for the categories and properties listed below.
 The list of techniques includes the main